CGHSR Faculty Mentor Award

 - Synergy with CGHSR priorities and activities.
 This includes, but is not limited to, interdisciplinary research, projects that demonstrate equitable leadership with international partners, and projects that aim to build new or broaden existing international partnerships.

-Application is now closed.
-The next round of funding is expected in Spring 2020.
 The application will consist of the following information:

 - Name of Faculty Applicant

 - Anticipated duration of the project and source(s) of funding supporting it.